natcap/invest.users-guide/source/marine_water_quality.rst

 **Output folder**

  * ``Output\concentration.tif``: The output raster indicating the concentration of the water quality state variable (e.g. pollutant).
 The units of the loading determine the units of output concentration.
-If the loading is expressed as the number (g) of a targeted organism, the concentration unit is the number of organisms (g) per volume.
+If the loading is expressed as the number (mass) of a targeted organism, the concentration unit is the number of organisms (mass) per volume.

 **Intermediate folder**